globaleaks/APAF/docs/source/apaf.rst

 mailing list. [#]_ The core model consists in a basic library which interfaces with tor, and a basic application server.

+*21:15 < rransom> What security properties should APAF provide?
+What attacks (or classes of attacks) should APAF prevent or resist?*

 Core Library
 ------------